Zeyu-Li/GitHub_index/min.md

 <li><a href='https://github.com/Zeyu-Li/Clockwork'>Clockwork</a> - during a game jam @ MacEwan from November 8-10, 2019 (48 hours), me and a group of 4 others made a full, working game using Unity (available @ <a href='https://itch.io/jam/time-to-game-jam-gadec-fall-game-jam/rate/514331'>itch.io</a> or <a href='https://github.com/Zeyu-Li/ClockworkFinished'>link</a>)</li>
 <li><a href='https://github.com/Zeyu-Li/ClockworkFinished'>ClockworkFinished</a> - This is the finished game of Soulwork 🕔; The finished built version of <a href='https://github.com/Zeyu-Li/Clockwork'>Clockwork</a></li>
 <li><a href='https://github.com/Zeyu-Li/CMPUT-174-Review'>CMPUT-174-Review</a> - Review of CMPUT 174 at U of A 🏫</li>
+<li><a href='https://github.com/Zeyu-Li/course-requirements'>course-requirements</a> - Course requirements for U of A specialization 📝.
+Fillable form however no preview on GitHub</li>
 <li><em><a href='https://github.com/Zeyu-Li/cover_letter'>cover_letter</a></em> - my personal cover letter</li>
 <li><a href='https://github.com/Zeyu-Li/cpp_boilerplate'>cpp_boilerplate</a> - C++ boilerplate.
 Nothing more, nothing less 📝</li>
 <li><a href='https://github.com/Zeyu-Li/cpp_fractions_lib'>cpp_fractions_lib</a> - a Fractions library in C++</li>